lingeorge88/Code-refactor-challenge-1/README.md

 ## Badges
 N/A
 ## Features
-Working webpage with functional HTML and CSS
+Working front end of a webpage with functional HTML and CSS

 ## How to Contribute
 More details to come